Super 8 (2011 film): Plot

+Watching their footage, Joe and Charles notice the large creature escaping the train.
+Nelec orders flamethrowers to start a wildfire as an excuse to evacuate the residents to the base.
+Louis, while in recovery from his car accident, tells Joe the creature has abducted Alice.
+Joe, Charles, Martin, and Cary persuade Jen, Charles's older sister, to flirt with a store clerk into driving them to town to rescue Alice.

-In 1963, the Air Force captured a crash-landing alien.
-Its space craft, composed of the white cubes, allowed it to shape-shift.
-While being experimented on, the alien established a psychic connection with Woodward, convincing him to help it escape Earth.
-Their efforts are sabotaged by Nelec who discredited, and discharged Woodward.
-Nelec captures them, but the alien kills Nelec and his airmen, allowing the kids to escape.
-Jack escapes and agrees with Louis to put aside their differences to save their kids.
+Breaking into Dr. Woodward's trailer, they learn of his work as a former government researcher: In 1963, the Air Force captured a crash-landing alien.
+Its spacecraft, composed of the white cubes, was able to shape-shift.
+While being experimented on, the alien physically established a psychic connection with Woodward, convincing him to help it escape Earth.
+His effort was sabotaged by Nelec, who discredited and discharged Woodward.

-The military attacks the alien, but their hardware goes haywire in its presence, resulting in significant collateral damage.
-Joe and Cary find a massive tunnel system under the town.
+Nelec captures the teens, but the alien kills Nelec and his airmen, allowing them to escape.
+Jack escapes and agrees with Louis to put aside their differences to save their children.
+The military attacks the alien, but their hardware malfunctions in its presence, resulting in significant collateral damage.
+Joe and Cary find a vast tunnel system under the town.
 The missing townsfolk, including Alice, are hanging unconscious from the ceiling of a cavern.
-Here, the alien is creating a device, constructed from the missing electronics, and attached to the base of the water tower.
-Using firecrackers as a distraction, Joe frees Alice and the others.
-The alien grabs Joe, who quietly speaks to it, convincing that it could "still live" while bad things happen.
-Establishing an emotional connection between the two of them, the alien realizes that not all humans are as bad as Nelec and spares him, allowing them to return to the surface.
+Here, the alien completes a device made from the missing electronics and attached to the base of the water tower.
+Using firecrackers as a distraction, Joe frees Alice and the others, but the alien dispatches all but Alice, Cary and Joe, who quietly speaks to it, convincing it that while bad things happen, it could "still live".
+Establishing an emotional connection between the two of them by grabbing Joe, the alien realizes that not all humans are as bad as Nelec, and allows the three teens to return to the surface.

-Everyone watches as metal objects from the town are pulled to the top of the tower by an unknown force.
-The white cubes reassemble to create a spaceship and, as the alien enters it, Elizabeth's locket is drawn toward the tower.
+Everyone watches as metal objects from the town are pulled to the top of the water tower by an unknown force, with the white cubes reassembling on it as a spaceship and, as the alien enters it, Elizabeth's locket is drawn toward the tower.
 Joe lets it go, completing the ship.
 As the ship rises into space, he takes Alice's hand.

-The short film the children were making in Super 8 runs at the end of the movie beside the credit roll.
-In it, Charles's character asks for his short film "The Case" to be picked for a local film festival before being attacked by a zombie played by Alice.
+The short film the teens were making in Super 8, "The Case", runs at the end of the movie beside the credit roll, ending with Charles's character asking for his short film to be picked for the film festival before being attacked by a zombie played by Alice.